michmattera/newline-alebrije/README.md

     2. [ Typography](#Typography)
     3. [Visuals](#Visuals)
 ## Introduction
-This is a website set in a fantasy world, where exist the **alebrije**, an animal found in the world of the death, that is actually a spiritual guide .
-Is a website of a company who can match you with an alebrije from the other world and send it to your house or to a specific location.
+This is a website set in a fantasy world, where exists the **alebrije**, an animal found in the world of death, that is a spiritual guide.
+Is a website of a company that can match you with an alebrije from the other world and sends it to your house or a specific location.

-In this website you are going to get information about the alebrije, the company, and what do you have to do to get your spiritual guide.
+On this website, you are going to get information about the alebrije, the company, and what you have to do to get your spiritual guide.

+This website was made for the first of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.

+The main requirements of this project are to use all the technologies learned so far, HTML5 and CSS3.
+Data is presented to help users achieve their goals, e.g. learning about a product/service in which they are interested.
+The presentation of this data advances the site owner's goals, e.g. helps them market a product/service.

+In this case, the goal of the user is to know more about alebrijes and can match with one.
+The goal of the company is to get the user to complete the form and match it with the alebrije.
+Give more information to previous user and about the company.

 ## UX
 ### Ideal User Demographic